Is your water bill higher than usual? You may have leaky pipes and may be due for a repipe.

 PEX vs Copper

-- Here are a few things you should consider when it comes to choosing either PEX or copper pipes:
+Here are a few things you should consider when it comes to choosing PEX vs Copper pipes:

 - Copper pipes that are not installed correctly are more likely to exhibit pinhole leaks.
 These tiny holes are usually caused by minerals in your water supply or in the ground that surrounds them.